 ROADS: Most roads in Crete are in good condition.
 It’s important to remember that the northern coast is well connected through the National Road, while the southern coast is more isolated and driving times tend to be longer.
 The National Road (also known as BOAK or A90 on roadsigns) connects the four main cities of Chania, Rethymnon, Heraklion and Agios Nikolaos, and important towns such as Kissamos in the west, and Sitia in the east.

 LANDSCAPE: Crete is more than 80% of mountains, therefore roads are almost never straight.
 Driving from North to South implies endless hairpin turns, tunnels, cliffs, and bends.
 Mountain roads require a little skill and extra time.
 There can be unexpected animal traffic or rocks on the way, and in extreme weather conditions (it usually snows in winter) some roads might be closed.
 To play it safe, always overestimate when establishing driving times.
 Likewise, you cannot drive everywhere.
-Especially when it comes to the southern coast, some villages (for instance Loutro or Agia Roumeli) which can only be reached on foot or with a boat.
+Especially when it comes to the southern coast, some villages (for instance Loutro or Agia Roumeli) can only be reached on foot or with a boat.

 TIME ON THE ROAD: For the reasons stated above, but also because Crete is really big, crossing the island from west to east can take you from 4 to 6 hours, depending on how many times you stop along the way.